thompsonemerson/create-inferno-app/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+## Usage with React (through inferno-compat)

+You can use React components with create-inferno-app.
+All you have is to do is install inferno-compat (npm install --save inferno-compat) and React and ReactDOM will be already aliased to inferno-compat.
+After installing it you can import any React dependent library or use any code that imports React and that should work fine.

 ## User Guide

 The [User Guide](https://github.com/infernojs/create-inferno-app/blob/master/packages/inferno-scripts/template/README.md) includes information on different topics, such as: